What Is Chain Surveying?

-Stations are marked with the ranging rods so that they are clearly visible from long distances also.
+Stations are marked with the ranging rods so that they are also clearly visible from long distances.

 2. Unfolding The Chain

-To unfold the chain, the proper way is to keep both the handles in hand and then throwing rest of the bundle of chains in forward direction.
+To unfold the chain, the proper way is to keep both handles in hand and then throw the rest of the bundle of chains in the forward direction.
 Then the chain is laid straight.

 4. Measurement Of Distance

 The follower holds the rear end of the chain at the starting point while the leader moves in the forward direction with the other end of the chain in one hand and a set of 10 arrows and a ranging rod in another hand.

 When the leader is approximately one chain length away, the follower instructs him to fix the ranging rod in line with the pole.

 When the point is ranged, the leader makes a mark on the ground and holds the handle with both his hands and pulls the chain so that the chain becomes straight between the terminal point and fixed point.

 Then the leader puts an arrow at the end of the chain and proceeds further.
 A similar process is followed until the length of the ground is measured.
 The measured distance is recorded in the field book.

 5. Folding The Chain